Other Resources & Groups

 A great bookstore - this link will take you to their main portal where you can select either the US store or the Korean store.
 Visit our Amazon Store and see the Seoul Selection page of books you can purchase from Amazon.

 The Royal Asiatic Society Korea Branch (RASKB), founded in 1900, is the oldest organization in Korea specially designed to introduce people to the beauty of this land in all its many aspects.
 In addition to information about lectures and excursions, this website offers an e-book library, as well as a large selection of books about Korea for sale.

 The Korea Food Foundation

 Looking for good restaurants that serve Korean food (한식)?
-Look no further...
+Or a nearby Korean grocery store....look no further...